Probate Made Simple

 Small Estate Size

 Limited probate is typically suitable for estates that fall below Florida’s threshold for full probate, streamlining the process and reducing costs for heirs.
+Small estates with minimal assets and uncomplicated situations may qualify for simplified procedures.
+This approach provides a faster, more economical path to closing small estates while maintaining legal compliance.

 Uncontested Wills